mykelcodex/personal/content/blog/flexibility-in-css-with-tailwindcss.md

 #### **Utility first - Responsive to the core**

-Tailwind comes with a lot of predefined class that allows you to build up responsive components in a jiffy.
-These design classes are majorly the beauty of tailwind.
+Tailwind comes with a lot of predefined classes that allow you to build up responsive components in a jiffy.
+These predefined classes are majorly the beauty of tailwind.

 Every Tailwind utility also comes with responsive variants, making it extremely easy to build responsive interfaces without resorting to custom CSS.